siiddhrtha/hello-world/README.md

 * MATLAB can natively support the sensor, video, image, telemetry, binary, and various real-time data from JDBC/ODBC databases.
 Reading data from different databases, CSV, audio, images, and video is super simple from an integrated environment.

 * It offers a huge library of mathematical functions needed for computing statistics, linear algebra, numerical integration, filtering, Fourier analysis, optimization and solving regular differential equations.

+# C# Language

+C# is pronounced as “C-Sharp”.
+It is an object-oriented programming language provided by Microsoft that runs on .Net Framework.
+Anders Hejlsberg is known as the founder of C# language.
+It is based on C++ and Java, but it has many additional extensions used to perform component-oriented programming approach.
+C# has evolved much since their first release in the year 2002.
+It was introduced with .NET Framework 1.0 and the current version of C# is 5.0.

+Features:

+* Type-Safe.

+* Component Oriented.